-F2B Workflow Administrators have the ability to create a Basic Workflow definition for a Form by setting up triggers, groups, and e-mail notifications.
+F2B Workflow Administrators have the ability to create a Basic Workflow definition for a Form or a Folder by setting up triggers, groups, and e-mail notifications.

-A Basic workflow will add an approval step to a Sent Form, allowing it to be approved/rejected/re-assigned according to your business logic.
-A Basic Workflow can be set up to allow a User or group Users to edit and approve a Sent Form.
+A Basic workflow will add a review step to a Sent Form, allowing it to be approved/rejected/re-assigned according to your business logic.
+A Basic Workflow can be set up to allow a User or group of Users to edit and take an action on a Sent Form.

 F2B also offers Custom Workflows with multiple approval steps or advanced logic.
 Custom Workflows can be implemented by our Professional Services Team.
 Please contact us here for more information on Custom Workflow design and implementation.